Property ID #40079

 Call For Pricing

-Smart furnished one, two and three bedroom apartments within an upscale development in Farmington, UT.
-Located just north of Salt Lake City along I-15, the development is by Farmington Station…
+Peaceful furnished one and two bedroom apartments within a park-like development in Murray, UT.
+Located south of Salt Lake City by I-15, I-215 and Highway 89, the development is perfect…

 Call For Pricing